Introduction to Data-driven marketing strategy

 Let us study much more about Data-Driven Marketing in detail:

-Marketing doesn’t start after developing the product but most often it the preliminary process starts by identifying a need or problem that needs a product or service to solve it.
-Normally, such needs are identified through surveys, or discussions in social media such as Quora Digest or it could be an innovation from a university, research institution or individual waiting for commercialization of the idea.
+Marketing doesn’t start after developing the product but most often it the preliminary process starts by identifying a need or problem that needs a product or service to solve.
+Normally, such needs are identified through surveys, or discussions in social media such as Quora Digest or it could be an innovation from a university, research institution, or individual waiting for commercialization of the idea.

 However, for companies who already have products and services, the bulk of future development can take place with the data the company gets from customer interactions, secondary data, and tracking the performance of competitors.
 This is the age of Big Data and companies who do not store, understanding, retrieve and analyze customer interactions are likely to lose out to competition in a big way.